elastic/apm-nodejs-http-client/README.md

 the configured `serverUrl`) is of a version that requires unsampled transactions to be sent.

-This defaults to `true` if the remote APM server version is not yet known.
-The client will query the APM server for its version in the background.
+This defaults to `true` if the remote APM server version is not known -- either because the background fetch of the APM Server version hasn't yet completed, or the version could not be fetched.

 ### `client.addMetadataFilter(fn)`